Tips and Tricks for the Fleece & Fiber Sourcebook!

 I know, I know - it may seem weird to recommend a book for looking up information.
 I'm the first to grab my phone and search something (my iPhone has about a million tabs open for everything from recipes, to knitting patterns, to dog rescue organizations).

-But when it comes to a reference tool for knitters, crocheters and spinners, this book can't be beat!
-Why?
-Because it thinks like a yarn lover, in a way that Google search just can't.
 You can look up "Romney," get to a 2-page spread with photos of everything about the history of this sheep breed, to what it looks like, to what its raw fleece and knit swatches look like, and recommendations for spinning and knitting with its yarn.
 I guarantee that would take you a few searches online to dig up.
-And once you start researching rarer sheep breeds, you'll be piecing together multiple sites for a while.
+And once you start researching rarer sheep breeds, you'd be piecing together multiple sites for a while.

 The Fleece and Fiber Sourcebook is open to a page about Romney, showing a photo of raw and clean fleeces in various colors, and knit swatches.
 A skein of gray and white marled Romney yarn from Great Bay Wool Works lies nearby.